bhardwajRahul/telepresence/docs/reference/routing.md

 The cluster side host lookup will be performed by a traffic-agent in the connected namespace, or by the traffic-manager if no such agent exists.

 ### macOS resolver
 This resolver hooks into the macOS DNS system by creating files under `/etc/resolver`.
 Those files correspond to some domain and contain the port number of the Telepresence resolver.
 Telepresence creates one such file for each of the currently mapped namespaces and `include-suffixes` option.
-The file `telepresence.local` contains a search path that is configured based on current intercepts so that single label names can be resolved correctly.
+The file `telepresence.local` contains a search path that is configured based on currently connected namespace so that single label names can be resolved correctly.

 ### Linux systemd-resolved resolver
-This resolver registers itself as part of telepresence's [VIF](tun-device.md) using `systemd-resolved` and uses the DBus API to configure domains and routes that corresponds to the current set of intercepts and namespaces.
+This resolver registers itself as part of telepresence's [VIF](tun-device.md) using `systemd-resolved` and uses the DBus API to configure domains and routes that corresponds to the connected namespace and the namespaces managed by the Traffic Manager.

 ### Linux overriding resolver
 Linux systems that aren't configured with `systemd-resolved` will use this resolver.
 A Typical case is when running Telepresence [inside a docker container](inside-container.md).
 During initialization, the resolver will first establish a _fallback_ connection to the IP passed as `--dns`, the one configured as `local-ip` in the [local DNS configuration](config.md#dns), or the primary `nameserver` registered in `/etc/resolv.conf`.
 It will then use iptables to actually override that IP so that requests to it instead end up in the overriding resolver, which unless it succeeds on its own, will use the _fallback_.